 Food Matters sets about uncovering the trillion dollar worldwide 'Sickness Industry', and exposes a growing body of scientific evidence proving that nutritional therapy can be more effective, more economical, less harmful and less invasive than most conventional medical treatment.

 Since then the crew behind Food Matters has started up their own equivalent to Netflix called FMTV.
 There you will find all the latest films and documentaries about all the various health issues we facing today in the modern western world.
+They are offering a free trial for 7 days, and my advice is to watch as many of their films as possible during the trial, to get an overall understanding over how the immune system works and what you need to do to heal from Palmoplantar Pustulosis and other autoimmune diseases.

 I highly recommend you watching these documentaries if you are serious about improving your health.